Q-dimi/return_tests/README.md

 through every function and for each function, throw many sets of parameters at it.
 Every return value from each set of parameters is compared against one of the unit object tests you have added.
 Errors are displayed as a string.
 For best use, set every function to on and use index sets so that you get to decide what to run.
+To check errors frequently, run a cron.